hibernator11/Wikidata-review/README.md

 }
 ```

+## Dataset
+The dataset is provided in the folder `dataset` and includes 3 formats: CSV, JSON and TSV.
+These files have been retrieved and created from the public Wikidata SPARQL endpoint.

 ## References
 - Gustavo Candela: An automatic data quality approach to assess semantic data from cultural heritage institutions.
 J. Assoc.
 Inf.
 Sci.
 Technol.
 74(7): 866-878 (2023). https://doi.org/10.1002/asi.24761
 - Fudie Zhao: A systematic review of Wikidata in Digital Humanities projects.
 Digit.
 Scholarsh.
 Humanit.
 38(2): 852-874 (2023). https://doi.org/10.1093/llc/fqac083